PKR continues to strengthen against US dollar

+According to forex dealers, the dollar depreciated by 50 paisas in the interbank market and was being traded at Rs281.43 at 10:10 am.

+The greenback is being sold to importers by banks at Rs281.83, while the same is being sold at Rs283.50 in the open market.

-ISLAMABAD: The Pakistani Rupee on Thursday witnessed the 12th consecutive recovery session as it gained 26 paisa against the US Dollar in the interbank trading and closed at Rs 281.93 against the previous day’s closing of Rs 282.19, ARY New reported.
+On Thursday, the Pakistani rupee gained 26 paisa against the US dollar in the interbank trading and closed at Rs 281.93 against the previous day’s closing of Rs 282.19.

-However, according to the Forex Association of Pakistan (FAP), the buying and selling rates of the Dollar in the open market stood at Rs 281.9 and Rs 284.4 respectively.

 Interbank closing #ExchangeRate for today https://t.co/eQ99deOfSL#SBPExchangeRate pic.twitter.com/l5N8iEiQNa